| |

 A

-very eary start to ascend the Matterhorn.
-Usually you
+very early start to ascend the Matterhorn.
+Usually

-are climbing by 04:00am, and it should take four hours
+you are climbing by 04:00am, and it should take

-to reach the summit.
-On this peak the timings are very
+four hours to reach the summit.
+On this peak the

-to Chamonix in the late afternoon.
+in the late afternoon.
 Guiding ratio 1:1 (max).
+Night in Chamonix.

 |